How to Become a Medical Examiner Nurse Investigator

 Find out how to become a medical examiner nurse investigator.
 Research the education requirements and learn about the experience you need to advance your career in medical forensic investigations.

-Do I Want to Be a Medical Examiner Nurse Investigator?
+Should I Become a Medical Examiner Nurse Investigator?

-Nurse investigators assist medical examiners or coroners with determining how some people died.
+Nurse investigators assist medical examiners or coroners with determining causes of death.
 Other job titles for this career include forensic nurse investigator, medicolegal death investigator or death investigator.
 Generally, nurse investigators only work on cases where the deaths are considered unusual, unexpected or potential homicides.
 Each county has different rules regarding the duties of nurse investigators.
 Common duties include verifying identities of deceased individuals, examining the crime or death scene, collecting evidence, contacting family members of the deceased, conducting interviews with all persons involved, analyzing evidence and writing reports about each death investigation.

 The duties of this occupation may require day, night, evening, weekend, holiday or on-call hours.
 These professionals work in the lab and on-site, collecting evidence.
 Medical examiner nurse investigators need excellent communication skills and the ability to work with law enforcement and related professionals on the scene.
 In some cases, workers in this occupation may be subject to physical, environmental, or biological hazards, and so precautions are taken.
 Observation and recording skills are essential; a strong attention to detail is also important.